fabmas/certlc/codesample/README.md

     ![Screenshot CA](./.diagrams/cert_renewal.png)

-    Open the MailViewer tool provided on the desktop end select the most recent ".eml" file.
+    Open the MailViewer tool provided on the desktop of the CA server (that in this LAB act also as a SMTP server) end select the most recent ".eml" file.
 You should see the email sent by the Runbook to the recipient defined in the certificate's "Recipient" tag.

     ![Screenshot MailViewer](./.diagrams/mailviewer.png)